microsoft/WhatTheHack/007-AzureMonitoring/Coach/Solution-05.md

 - Click on the Web container and View container **live data**.

 ![](https://github.com/msghaleb/AzureMonitorHackathon/raw/master/images/image100.png)
-- Trip the password exception again once the Status has gone from Unk to Ok.
+- Trip the password exception again once the Status has gone from `Unk` to `Ok`.
   ![](https://github.com/msghaleb/AzureMonitorHackathon/raw/master/images/image101.png)
 You can search for Rob, should find it in the logs!